christiangerbig/jungle-swap-client/README.md

 ## Description

 With this app you can upload your indoor plant offshoots to swap for another plant or to sell for money.
 You can browse for plants and purchase them if you don't have any plants of your own.
+If you are looged in you will be informed when you got a new request.

 ## User Stories